Build-A-Merch-Store/build-a-merch-store.github.io/content/docs/3. API/Exercise 9 - Adding API Key Authentication to Your Basic API.md

 > - Not having different keys for different environments
 > - Not documenting the configuration requirements

-### Step 5: Register Authentication in Program.cs
+### Step 6: Register Authentication in Program.cs

-**Introduction**: Now we need to register our authentication scheme with the ASP.NET Core dependency injection system.
+**Introduction**: Now we need to register our authentication scheme with the ASP.NET Core dependency injection system and configure Swagger to support API Key authentication.
 This makes our authentication handler available to the application.

-1. Update the `Program.cs` file to register the API Key authentication:
+1. Update the `Program.cs` file to register the API Key authentication and configure Swagger:

     > `src/MerchStore.WebUI/Program.cs`